UGI Statement on Resumption of Elective Procedures at University Endoscopy Group

 - Appropriate spacing will occur between waiting room chairs

-6) For patients having procedures, the accompanying party providing your ride will be asked to drop you off.
-The recovery staff will contact them after your procedure is complete and the time for them to return to pick you up.
+- We will be restricting accompanying visitors.
+(The accompanying party providing your ride will be asked to drop you off.
+The recovery staff will contact them after your procedure is complete and inform them when they can return to pick you up)

-Eric Berthiaume MD – President of University Gastroenterology
+Eric P. Berthiaume MD – President of University Gastroenterology

 William T. Chen MD – Chair of University Endoscopy Group